HFMK03521U Media theory and analysis: digital media, network and society

 Master in Film and Media Studies, 2019-curriculum

-Our discussions will revolve around central research areas in the study of the digital: networks and social media, human-computer interaction, platforms and infrastructures, data, visibility, algorithms, and (digital) inequalities.
+Our discussions will revolve around central research areas in the study of the digital: networks and social media, human-computer interaction, platforms and infrastructures, data, algorithms, visibility and (digital) inequalities.
 This encompasses topics such as the network society, slacktivism, memes, surveillance capitalism, the quantified self, social media influencers and data justice.
-Questions include: ‘do social media make us more social?’, ‘is privacy dead?’, ‘are data the new oil?’ or ‘do algorithms increase social inequalities?’.
+Questions include: ‘do social media make us more social?’, ‘is privacy dead?’, ‘is data the new oil?’ or ‘do algorithms reinforce social inequalities?’.

 At the end of the course, students will be able to provide a theoretically-informed answer to such questions.
-They will be able to discuss and critically assess key concepts and theories, master different ways to theorise themselves and know how to build their own theoretical framework to analyse an issue related to the digital.
+They will be able to discuss and critically assess key concepts and theories and to present their own theoretical framework to analyse an issue related to the digital.

 At the exam, the student can demonstrate:

 Knowledge of and understanding of